imandr/pyweb/README.rst

 	3

-Of course the way it is written, our application is not very therad-safe, but we will talk about this later.
+Of course the way it is written, our application is not very therad-safe, but there is an easy way to fix it.
+We will talk about this later.

 Web Methods in Details
 ----------------------

-The web the WebPie server handler method has 2 fixed arguments and optional keyword arguments.
+The WebPie server handler method has 2 fixed arguments and optional keyword arguments.

-First argiment is the request object, which encapsulates all the information about the HTTP request.
+First argiment is the request object, which encapsulates all the information about the incoming HTTP request.
 Currently WebPie uses WebOb library Request and Response classes to handle HTTP requests and responses.

 Arguments
 ~~~~~~~~~